How To Evaluate Expertise: the Dreyfus Model

 This is the actual question I asked myself when the need for an assessment of our staff cropped up.
 Not to generate a ranking at the end of the year, but above all to staff our projects with the right mix of skills.
 The engineer should not be challenged too much and whenever possible also not be challenged too little.

-My wife works in nursing and at that time she taught a model for the assessment and development of nursing specialists, the Benner model.
-Funnily enough, this model is based on a model for technical specialists, which was created by the brothers Dreyfus in 1980 for the US Air Force and which they later refined.
-It defines five levels which every specialist runs through in her/ his personal development:
+My wife works in nursing and she taught the Benner model.
+It is a model describing the professional development of nursing specialists, Funnily enough, this model is based on a model for technical specialists, which was created by the brothers Dreyfus in 1980 for the US Air Force and which they later refined.
+It defines five competency levels which every specialist runs through in her/ his personal development, not everybody to expert: